 The complexity of the specialty and wide array of variables in the provision of anesthesia make this a complicated, albeit worthy, task.
 If improving patient safety and managing costs while shrinking healthcare’s footprint begins without government regulation, the process might be easier.

-of the ASA’s paper will provide useful information to those interested in helping to create greener ORs and achieving healthcare’s triple aim.
+Downloading a PDF of the ASA’s paper will provide useful information to those interested in helping to create greener ORs and achieving healthcare’s triple aim.

 Source: American Society of Anesthesiologists (January, 2017).
 Task Force on Environmental Sustainability Committee on Equipment and Facilities.
 "Greening the Operating Room and Perioperative Arena: Environmental Sustainability for Anesthesia Practice" Retrieved from https://www.asahq.org/resources/resources-from-asa-committees/greening-the-operating-room